| 24th April

 Law and Aviation Law, Marcel Felten (Luxemburg) former TO

 Airspace and Jean Paul De Looff (France).
-The re-elected
+The re-elected Louis

-to the European Commission and European Parliament.
+European Commission and European Parliament.

 The EAS president offered to the FAI, the European Unions